On the topology of conormal complexes and posets of matroids: Background

 \subsection{Matroids and their flats}

 Broadly, we study order complexes defined by the data of a matroid $M$.
-We will think of a matroid as a tuple $M = (E, \FF)$ given by a finite ground set $E$ and a collection of flats $\FF\subseteq 2^E$ satisfying certain axioms.
-When ordered by inclusion, the collection of flats $(\FF, \subseteq)$ forms a geometric lattice; in an abuse of notation, we will use $\FF$ to refer to both the lattice and the set of flats.
-A flat $F\in \FF$ is \emph{proper} if $F$ is not the ground set $E$, and is a \emph{loop} if it is inclusion-minimal and is not the empty set.

-The dual matroid, $M^\perp = (E, \FFd$), is a matroid defined on the same ground set with the collection of its flats, denoted as $\FFd$, called \emph{dual flats}.
-A loop of a matroid is a \emph{coloop} of the dual matroid.
 We refer the reader to \cite{oxley} for the basics of matroid theory and Sections $5$ and $6$ of \cite{icm_matroids} for a friendly introduction to the geometry of Bergman and conormal fans.